jcubic/lips/docs/docs/lips/extension.md

 :::

 ### Standard input
-In syntax extensions `current-input-port` points into the parser stream.
+In syntax extensions, `current-input-port` points into the parser stream.
 So you can implement your own parser logic.
-The best way to implement custom syntax extension (that works similar to common lips reader macros).
+The best way to implement a custom syntax extension (that works similarly to Common Lisp reader macros).

 ```scheme
 (define (raw-string)